Frank Steslow, President

 Currently, Judy is the lead PI for the Institute of Education Science- funded Early Childhood Hands-on Science Efficacy Study, a randomized controlled trial to determine the effectiveness in advancing school readiness with 90 Head Start Centers in Miami-Dade County.

 Brooks Weisblat, Vice President of Technology

-Brooks Weisblat has been with the Miami Science Museum for 15 years and currently manages the Museum’s technology infrastructure, website development projects and leads technology research and planning to keep the Museum’s technology current, efficient and within budget.
+Brooks Weisblat has been with the Patricia and Phillip Frost Museum of Science for 15 years and currently manages the Museum’s technology infrastructure, website development projects and leads technology research and planning to keep the Museum’s technology current, efficient and within budget.

 Prior to working for the Museum, Brooks worked for The Florida State University and Florida Agricultural & Mechanical University teaching Biology and Computer classes as well as managing computer labs and audio/visual installations.

 In the local community Brooks is a Leadership Miami Graduate, has assisted Kristi House and Junior League of Miami with their website and technology needs as well as served on the Technology Advisory Board for Keiser College.

 Brooks has Bachelor of Science degree in Biology from The Florida State University in Tallassee, FL and also did Post graduate studies in Viral Immunology at University of Miami in Miami, Florida.

 Jennifer Santer, Vice President, Content Development & Programs